 Known as England’s ‘Second City’, Birmingham is the largest city in England after London.
-It’s also known as the ‘City of a Thousand Trades’, due to its status as the world’s first manufacturing town.
-Aside from this, people may be surprised by just how much Birmingham has going for it, and all the things that Birmingham is famous for.
+It’s also known as the ‘City of a Thousand Trades’ due to its status as the world’s first manufacturing town.
+Aside from this, people may be surprised by all the things that Birmingham is famous for.

 1. Cadbury World